nipraxis/textbook/_sources/choosing_editor.md

 you consider choosing your editor.
 No programmer would use Windows Notepad for writing code, and that is for a very good reason.

-## What are the options?
+## Take time to choose

 Choosing an editor is an important, even fateful decision.
 You choose an editor in order to invest in it; if you choose wisely, your will find your investment repaid, handsomely, and daily.
 Choose carefully, and choose for the long haul.

+Please be careful that you do not underestimate this task.
+It is tempting to choose an editor "for now", but, whichever editor you choose, there is a good chance you will still be using it in a few years.
+If you choose the wrong editor, you will find that you have lost a great deal of learning time, when you have to change later, and you will curse yourself, with reason.
+Be free from future self-recrimination, and choose deliberately, now, for the long haul.

+## What are the options?

 There are various surveys on the editors that Python developers use.
 Some recent examples are:

 *   [The Jetbrains 2020
     Python developer